jesskelsall/astarus/items/coins/chausain-platinum-coin.md

 ## Description

 > A crescent shaped coin made of silvery platinum, stamped precisely on both sides.
 The design orients the coin so that the points of the crescent are facing upwards.
+>
+> In [elvish](../../languages/elvish.md) they are stamped with "PLATINUM" on the front, and "CHAUSAIN" on the back.

 ## Summary